Jagan wa Gachirin ni Tobu

-Jagan wa Gachirin ni Tobu (邪眼は月輪に飛ぶ) is a Japanese manga series written and illustrated by Kazuhiro Fujita.
+(邪眼は月輪に飛ぶ, Jagan wa Gachirin ni Tobu) is a Japanese manga series written and illustrated by Kazuhiro Fujita.
 It was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 2006 to 2007, with the chapters collected in a single tankōbon volume.

+Synopsis

+A mysterious bird escapes from a U.S. aircraft carrier that is stranded in Tokyo Bay.
+Anyone who crosses its path dies instantly.
+As the death toll in the city rises, the military calls on Uhei Somaguchi (杣口 鵜平, Somaguchi Uhei), a former fighter pilot and the only person to have ever wounded the creature.
+Accompanied by his adopted daughter, Rin (輪), a young priestess with supernatural powers, Somaguchi takes up arms once again to confront this otherworldly threat.

 Publication

-Jagan wa Gachirin ni Tobu is written and illustrated by Kazuhiro Fujita.
-It was serialized in Shogakukan's Weekly Big Comic Spirits from 2006 to 2007.
+Written and illustrated by Kazuhiro Fujita, Jagan wa Gachirin ni Tobu was serialized in Shogakukan's Weekly Big Comic Spirits from 2006 to 2007.
 Shogakukan collected the chapters in a single tankōbon volume, released on April 27, 2007.